-You may be surprised to hear that desktop security is arguably the biggest and most important benefit of implementing workspaces, aka Desktop as a Service (DaaS), for your organization.
+You may be surprised to hear that desktop security is arguably the biggest and most important benefits of DaaS by implementing virtual desktops, aka Desktop as a Service, for your organization.
 Physical desktop computers with locally installed operating systems and applications are expensive, maintenance-intensive, pose security risks, and they can’t effectively support the rapidly changing business landscape.
 Modern business and IT trends such as the ever-growing virtual workforce, ubiquity of mobile devices, and demand for bring your own device (BYOD) support, groundswell of Windows 10 migrations, and tighter IT budgets, all point to the need to reevaluate business desktop strategies.

 By virtualizing desktops and applications and moving to the cloud, organizations can realize all the benefits of virtualization and the cloud — centralized and simplified management and orchestration, greater business agility, improved security and compliance, and reduced IT capital expenditures (CAPEX) and total cost of ownership (TCO) — across their entire IT infrastructure portfolio, from servers, storage, and networking to desktops and applications.

 Desktop as a Service (DaaS) is the delivery of a virtual desktop offered as a hosted service by a service provider.
 DaaS has the potential to radically change the way desktops are purchased and managed.
 However, as is typical with disruptive technologies, there is a good deal of confusion about DaaS and continued misinformation regarding cloud security.